mateusz-miernik/query_rest_api/README.md

 OR

-Run one comandline execution of script with providing API key from environmental variable (environmental variable will be available only once):
+Run one comandline execution of script with providing API key from environmental variable (environmental variable will be available only for one execution):
 ```commandline
 API_KEY=example_api_key python query_rest_api.py --mac example_mac_address
 ```